thekidnamedkd/pizza-parlor/README.md

 If the user selects any number of toppings it will add the costs of each topping to the base price + the sauce.
   * input: sausage, peppers, onions
   * output: base price + sauce + $3 + $1 + $1

+If the user selects the 'submit' button the application will return a total price which reflects the user's pizza choices.
+  * input: submit
+  * output: total: $29

 ## Wireframe
 ![image](/./img/KD_Pizza_WB.jpg)